Private School Act

 Article 67

-When a school legal person merges with another school legal person or a private school merges with another private school, the school legal persons shall draw up a merger plan and contract, and submit them to the legal person authority along with CPA-certified balance sheets and asset lists for approval.
-The legal person authority shall consult the consultative committee before deciding to approve the merger.
+When a school legal person merges with another school legal person or a private school merges with another private school, the school legal persons shall draw up a merger plan and contract, and submit them to the competent authority of legal persons along with CPA-certified balance sheets and asset lists for approval.
+The legal person authority shall consult the consultative committees of said private schools before deciding to approve the merger.

 The school legal person that remains or the new school legal person established after the merger shall inherit the rights and obligations of the school legal person(s) that cease to exist.
 The school that remains or the new school established after the merger shall inherit the rights and obligations of the school(s) that cease to exist.

-Within 15 days after receiving approval, the school legal person shall prepare and publish the consolidated financial statements and asset lists, and separately notify known creditors of the merger.
-Creditors object to the merger shall raise their written objection in two months.
+Within 15 days after receiving the approval mentioned in the first paragraph, the school legal person shall prepare and publish the consolidated financial statements and asset lists, and separately notify known creditors of the merger.
+Creditors object to the merger shall raise their written objection within two months after the publication.
 Creditors fail to do so shall be considered to have accepted the merger.

 The school legal person shall do the following to respond to creditors raising objection: